sysfce2/SFML_AlceEngine/readme.md

 > [🌐 See full page here](Documentation/News/News.md)

 ### > (3/8/2025) Candle Lighting Now Available in AlceEngine

 We're excited to introduce a new integration of Candle into AlceEngine, bringing advanced 2D lighting capabilities to your SFML projects.
 This implementation includes support for radial and directional lights, fog-based lighting areas, and custom light meshes with support for rectangular, circular, and polygonal shapes.

-Designed to be modular and easy to use within the AlceEngine's component system, this integration enables dynamic lighting effects, real-time intensity control, and debug visualizations to streamline your workflow.

-### > (3/8/2025) Candle Lighting Now Available in AlceEngine

-We're excited to introduce a new integration of Candle into AlceEngine, bringing advanced 2D lighting capabilities to your SFML projects.
-This implementation includes support for radial and directional lights, fog-based lighting areas, and custom light meshes with support for rectangular, circular, and polygonal shapes.